SideScrollUI/SideScroll/README.md

 # SideScroll
-SideScroll is a cross platform AvaloniaUI library for navigating sideways through a tree of Tabs.
-Multiple paths can viewed at once, and new tabs will load as you scroll to the right.
+SideScroll is a cross platform Avalonia UI framework for quickly navigating through trees of tabs.
+Every tab that shows will automatically select the next most likely tabs, and the next, until you need to start scrolling.
+Navigate 20 or even 50 tabs deep, and create links to save or share with others.

+SideScroll is designed with speed in mind, for both development and usage.
+Most tabs are created in code which makes them easier to link together and refactor later.
+Any object can be viewed or edited by adding it to a tab, with all the controls being automatically created for you, and customized via attributes.
+DataRepos can be used to save and load these objects, and the selected items can be passed in links automatically.

 ## Features
 * .NET Cross Platform UI Framework that can run on any Windows, MacOS, or Linux system
-* Previous selections are used to automatically select the most likely options
+* Previous selections are used to automatically select the most likely new items
+* Open multiple paths at once to easily compare or update items
 * Create Links to share views with others
-* DataRepos manage your local saving & loading
+* Use DataRepos to manage your local saving & loading
+* Load any object in a Param Control to create a form with matching Avalonia controls
+* Chart line series using the [LiveCharts 2](https://github.com/beto-rodriguez/LiveCharts2) controls
+* RichText document support using the [AvaloniaEdit](https://github.com/AvaloniaUI/AvaloniaEdit) controls

 ## Screenshots
 #### Light Theme